-The Associate of Applied Science in Fire Science Technology program includes the necessary general education and specialized fire and emergency medical services courses to prepare students for careers at entry-level positions within the fire service.
+Fire Science Technology (95 Credits) The Associate of Applied Science (AAS) Fire Science Technology program includes the necessary general education and specialized fire and emergency medical services courses to prepare students for careers at entry-level positions within the fire service.
 This curriculum was developed in cooperation with the College Fire Science Advisory Committee and the Oregon Department of Public Safety Standards and Training (DPSST).
 Due to continually changing laws and regulations mandated by Oregon's Occupational Safety and Health Administration (OR-OSHA), DPSST and the National Fire Protection Association (NFPA), students may be required to add, modify or delete courses and/or hours to the curriculum to meet current standards.
 See your advisor for current requirements.

-Upon successful completion of this program the student will be able to:

-- Demonstrate safe and effective operation of given fire suppression tools and appliances in given training scenarios. - Demonstrate decision-making skills during simulated emergency scenarios.

-• Understand the need to further develop professional fire fighting/EMS skills.
+PROGRAM STUDENT LEARNING OUTCOMES Upon successful completion of this program the student will be able to: - Demonstrate safe and effective operation of given fire suppression tools and appliances in given training scenarios. - Demonstrate decision-making skills during simulated emergency scenarios. • Understand the need to further develop professional fire fighting/EMS skills.
+GRADUATION REQUIREMENTS

-Students must complete a minimum of 94 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+Students must complete a minimum of 95 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the program must be completed with a 'C' or better.
-Thirty (30) of the last 45 credits must be earned at Southwestern before the AAS in Fire Science Technology degree is awarded.
+Twenty-four (24) credits must be completed at Southwestern before the AAS Fire Science Technology degree is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

-ASSOCIATE OF APPLIED SCIENCE FIRE SCIENCE TECHNOLOGY
+FIRE SCIENCE ASSOCIATE OF APPLIED SCIENCE FIRE SCIENCE TECHNOLOGY